How can I get affordable car insurance if I’m under 25?

 Choosing a policy

-After finding several policies that suit you, it’s time to compare price by getting quotes.
+After finding several policies that suit you, it’s time to compare prices by getting quotes.
 Remember that your goal is to find the car insurance that’s right for you.
 This might not always be the cheapest.

-When you buy your vehicle from a car dealer, the car insurance you take out will depend on the value of the vehicle and the requirements of your loan provider if applicable.
+When you buy your vehicle from a car dealer, the car insurance you take out will depend on the value of the vehicle and the requirements of your loan provider, if applicable.

 Under 25 car insurance for cheap cars

 A cheaper car might not need as much coverage as a more expensive or newer car.

 If you have a used car or an older model and your car’s market value is only a few thousand dollars, you could choose to only take out third party property insurance or collision coverage.
 That way you’re financially covered in case of a major accident, but you’re not paying more in annual insurance premiums than your car’s worth.

 You might not need comprehensive coverage, which covers events like theft, natural disasters, especially if the deductible is higher than your car is worth.